tensorflow/models/DeepTrade/README.md

   Both of these two loss functions are evaluated in our experiments.

-  Our network includes four layers: LSTM layer, dense connected layer, batch normalization(renormalization) layer, activation layer.
+  Our network includes four layers: LSTM layer, dense connected layer, batch normalization [3] layer, activation layer.
 LSTM layer is used to learn knowldges from histories.
 The relu6 function is used as activation to produce output value.

 ## Trading Plans